microsoft/microsoft-bonsai-api/Python/samples/simple-adder/README.md

 This sample is a [minimal working example](https://en.wikipedia.org/wiki/Minimal_working_example) of a Python simulator that can be connected to Bonsai and used to train a brain.
 You can think of it as Project Bonsai's "Hello World".

-This sample is intended to be used for:
+This sample is intended for:
 * Understanding how the microsoft-bonsai-api Python API works.
-In just a few lines of code, you can see all the steps of the process.
+In [just a few lines of code](main.py), you can see all the steps of the process.
 * Experimentation where you want to get something simple up and running quickly in order to try out an idea.
 * A base for reproducing problems.
 If you can modify this sample to reproduce a bug, this will give you a small program that's easy to share with those who need to investigate the bug.

-This sample is not intended to be used for:
+This sample is not intended for:
 * Advanced features of Bonsai.
-* A base for creating production code for a simulator. [cartpole](../cartpole/README.md) or the [other samples](../../../README.md#python) contain a richer set of helper code that is likely to be useful for production code.
+* A base for creating production code for a simulator. [cartpole](../cartpole/README.md) or the [other samples](../../../README.md#python) contain a richer set of helper code that is likely to be useful for production systems.
-* An exciting demo with a realistic simulation or a useful brain.
+* An exciting demo with a realistic simulation that trains a brain to do something useful.

 ## What is being "simulated"?